 This is also important because in some cases, insurance companies will deny claims based on policy exclusions.
 Learn about reasons for property claim denials here.

 5. Proper Documentation Can Streamline the Claim Process

-After a storm, it may take time for an insurance adjuster to visit and inspect your home.
-Make sure you document your damages as soon as you can.
-The best way to do this is by taking pictures of your property damages and damaged personal property.
-Having your own documentation can help your insurer process your claim more quickly and resolve potential claim disputes.
+After a storm, make sure you document all damages as soon as you can.
+This includes, but is not limited to, damages inside and outside your property and all personal belonging.
+The best way to do this is by taking pictures and videos.
+This documentation can help your insurer process your claim faster and resolve potential claim disputes.

-Whether you are getting ready to make your claim for damage, or have already reported your claim, contacting Danahy & Murray could help you avoid forfeiting insurance coverage rightfully yours, or accepting less than what you are owed for all your insured losses.
-Contact us online or by calling 813-940-1500 for a free case review.
+Whether you are getting ready to make your or have already reported your claim, the experts at Danahy & Murray can help ensure you are fairly and accuratley paid.
+Get started by calling 813-940-1500 or filling out our online contact form for a free case review.